-Chapter 6 presents an approach under which information discussed in Chapter 4 and Chapter 5 would be placed in the notes to the financial statements if the information is related to an item that meets the definition of an asset.
+Chapter 6 presents an approach under which information discussed in Chapter 4 and Chapter 5 would be placed in the notes to the financial statements if the information is related to an item that meets the definition of an asset or to an item recognised in the statement of financial performance.
 In other cases, the information would be placed in the management report.
 However, it is noted that such an approach would result in information about intangibles to be spread between the notes to the financial statements and the management report.

-Where do you think the different types of information that would follow from the approaches discussed in Chapter 4 and Chapter 5 should be placed and why?
+Where do you think the different types of information that would follow from the approaches discussed in Chapter 4 and Chapter 5 should be placed?
+Should they be placed all in the same section or in different sections of the financial report and why?

-CHAPTER 1: BACKGROUND
+CHAPTER 1: INTRODUCTION

 This Discussion Paper has been prepared as part of EFRAG's project Better Information on Intangibles.
 Different approaches to obtain better information on intangibles are analysed, based on input from members of the EFRAG Advisory Panel on Intangibles.
-The Discussion Paper presents various alternatives, and discusses their advantages and disadvantages without providing recommendations on the selection of a particular approach.
+The Discussion Paper presents various alternatives and discusses their advantages and disadvantages without providing recommendations on the selection of a particular approach.
 The approaches presented address 'intangibles' with reference to intangible sources of possible economic benefits.
 This includes items that would not meet the definition of an asset in the IFRS literature.
 The Discussion Paper only considers information to be included in financial reports (financial statements (including the notes) and the management report).
 The approaches presented only deal with how to provide better information for intangibles used in the entity's operations.
-The scope is limited to cover information that is useful for the primary users of financial reporting.
+The scope is limited to cover information that is useful for the primary users of financial reports.